SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 ### 6.1.2 Effect Size Calculation

 To quantify the magnitude of observed differences beyond statistical significance, we computed effect sizes using the formula r = Z/√N, where Z is the standardized test statistic from the Wilcoxon signed-rank test and N is the total number of paired observations (N=16).
-This effect size metric is appropriate for non-parametric tests and can be interpreted using Cohen's (1988) conventional benchmarks: r = 0.10 represents a small effect, r = 0.30 represents a medium effect, and r = 0.50 represents a large effect.
+This effect size metric is appropriate for non-parametric tests and can be interpreted using conventional benchmarks: r = 0.10 represents a small effect, r = 0.30 represents a medium effect, and r = 0.50 represents a large effect (Cohen, 1988).

 ### 6.1.3 Correction for Multiple Comparisons